pietervdvn/ALGT/src/Assets/Manual/3ReferenceManual.md

 +-----------------------+-------------------------------+

+### Grouping sequences

+Sometimes, you'll want to group an entire rule as a token (e.g. comments, an identifier, ...)

+Add a `$` after the assignment to group it.

+	text			::= LineChar line | LineChar
+	commentLine		::= $ "#" text "\n"

+	customIdentifier	::= $ Upper Number

+When such a token is used in a pattern or expression, the contents of this token are parsed against this rule:

+	f		: customIdentifier -> statement
+	f("X10")	= "X9" "# Some comment"

  Functions
 -----------

 ### Patterns and expressions

+Functions transform their input.
+A function is declared by first giving its type, followed by one or more clauses:

+	f		: a -> b
+	f(a, "b")	= "c"
+	f(a, b)		= "d"

+When an input is given, arguments are pattern matched against the patterns on between parentheses.
+If the match succeeds, the expression on the right is given.
+If not, the next clause is given.

+Note that using the same variable multiple times is allowed, this will only work if these arguments are the same:

+	f(a, a)		= ...

+Recursion can be used just as well:

+	f("a" a)	= f(a)

+This is purely functional, heavily inspired on Haskell.

+#### Possible expressions

 | Expr			| Name		|  As expression
 |:----------------------|:--------------|:-------------------------------------
 $$expressionExamples

+#### Possible patterns

 | Expr				| As pattern
 |:------------------------------|:---------------------------------------------